-For the refined ASTRO-DF, we use the following standard parameters: $\mu = 1000, \eta = 0.5, \gamma_1 = 0.75,$ and $\gamma_2 = 1.5$.
-In order to determine $\Delta_{\max}$ for each macro-replication, we employ a process in which random solutions are generated, and the maximum distance between them is calculated and set as $\Delta_{\max}$.
-For each sample path, we tune the $\Delta_0$ by a pilot run for three candidates $0.05\Delta_{\max}\times(0.1,1,10)$ using $1\%$ of the total budget for each candidate.
-We also tune the value of the scaling parameter $\kappa$ at the first iteration for each sample path by setting $\kappa$ to be equal to $\Fbar(\BFX_0,N_0)/\Delta_0^2$.
-Hence, $\kappa$ also has three candidates based on the trust-region radius candidates.
-This tuning approach enables us to dynamically adjust the scaling of $\Delta_0, \Delta_{\max}$, and $\kappa$ in response to the behavior of the optimization algorithm, leading to improved convergence properties and more accurate solutions.
+We use the following standard parameters: $\mu = 1000, \eta = 0.5, \gamma_1 = 0.75,$ and $\gamma_2 = 1.5$.
+To determine $\Delta_{\max}$ for each macroreplication, we employ a process that generates random solutions for the problem of interest, and the maximum distance between them is calculated and set as $\Delta_{\max}$.
+For each sample path, we tune $\Delta_0$ by a pilot run as one of three possibilities, $0.05\Delta_{\max}\times(0.1,1,10)$ using $1\%$ of the total budget for each.
+We also tune the value of the scaling parameter $\kappa$ at the first iteration for each sample path by setting $\kappa=\Fbar(\BFX_0,N_0)/\Delta_0^2$.
+Hence, $\kappa$ also has three possibilities based on $\Delta_0$.
+This tuning approach enables us to adjust the scaling of $\Delta_0, \Delta_{\max},$ and $\kappa$ in response to the behavior of the optimization algorithm.
 The original ASTRO-DF algorithm utilized local models with linear interpolation and implemented a strategy of reusing design points from previous iterations by following the \textit{AffPoints} algorithm presented in \cite{wild2008orbit}, enabling the reuse of design points as extensively as possible.
 For details of the algorithms compared, see \cite{simoptgithub}.

 As presented in Section~\ref{sec:contribution}, Figure \ref{fig:entire} displays the solvability profiles for 60 problems from the SimOpt library.
-The solvability profile depicts the proportion of tested problems that the solvers were able to solve within a certain relative optimality gap.
-For instance, we can observe that the refined ASTRO-DF solver was able to solve more than 80\% of the 60 problems within 30\% of the budget, indicating its high performance.
-As seen in Figure \ref{fig:entire}, the refined ASTRO-DF performs best among all the solvers.
+A solvability profile of a solver depicts the proportion of tested problems solved within a certain relative optimality gap.
+The refined ASTRO-DF solver solved more than 80\% of the problems within 30\% of the budget, significantly outperforming the contenders.
 Next, we will examine each refinement and its corresponding effect.